 GOP officials: Trump finalizing budget with domestic cuts

+In this photo taken May 2, 2017, Budget Director Mick Mulvaney speaks at the White House in Washington.
 The White House is finalizing a budget blueprint that promises a balanced federal budget within 10 years, doubling down on cuts to domestic agencies and adding a new round of cuts to the Medicaid program for the poor.
-Details are sketchy and remain subject to change.

 Add your comments below